denni5lin/patatap-clone/README.md

 ## Instructions

+Clone or download this repository and open `index.html` in browser.

-Press any key from A-Z to enjoy different sounds.
+Once loaded, press any key from A-Z to enjoy different sounds.
 You can make some fun and awesome music.
 Give it a try [here](https://denni5lin.github.io/patatap-clone/)!

 ## Dependencies